mhx2718/mhx2718.github.io/_posts/2025-10-31-literature_review.md

 designing metamaterial structures to meet certain properties or engineering requirements is needed, but it still remains a challenge as an ill-posed inverse problem.

-## Generation strategies
+### Generation strategies
-Conventional gradient-based topology optimizationSigmund and Maute [2013], Wang et al. [2014] are prevalently used to address this problem, being especially efficient for high-dimensional design problems with a smooth objective function.
+Conventional gradient-based topology optimization Sigmund and Maute [2013], Wang et al. [2014] are prevalently used to address this problem, being especially efficient for high-dimensional design problems with a smooth objective function.
 Its applications, however, can be hindered by reliance on iterations of time-consuming discretization method and instability for non-convex objective